 4. Blood in the stool

-One warning sign of colon cancer is blood in the stool.
+The presence of blood in the stool is a significant red flag that should never be ignored.
+While conditions like hemorrhoids can cause rectal bleeding, persistent or unexplained bleeding should prompt immediate medical attention.
+Colon cancer can lead to bleeding within the digestive tract, and the blood may mix with stool, resulting in visible changes.
+Distinguishing between bleeding caused by minor issues and those that may be indicative of a more serious condition is crucial.
 In some cases, this blood may be bright red and very noticeable.
 It may appear on its own, or you may notice it only with bowel movements.
 In other cases, blood from colon cancer may turn the stool darker.
-Bleeding can also be so mild that you don’t see it at all.
+Bleeding can also be so mild that you don’t see it.

-While blood in your stool may have many different causes, including hemorrhoids or other issues, it should always be reported to your doctor— especially if it happens more than once.
+While blood in your stool may have many causes it should always be reported to your doctor— especially if it happens more than once.

 5. Changes in bowel habits